- Microsoft's

 In Internet Explorer 3.0 you can open e-mail two ways:

-I. On the Tool Bar, click on Mail and News Button, then choose the command for the action you want to take.
+I. On the Tool Bar, click on Mail and News Button, then choose the

 II.
 On the Menu Bar, click on Go, click on Mail